mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aha-cloud-connector.md

 The refresh interval determines how often your data is synced between the data source and the Aha!
 Microsoft Graph connector index.
 There are two types of refresh intervals - full crawl and incremental crawl.
 For more information, see [Refresh settings](configure-connector.md#guidelines-for-sync-settings).

 You can change the default refresh interval here if needed.
-If you have issues or want to provide feedback, contact [Microsoft Graph support (https://developer.microsoft.com/en-us/graph/support).
+If you have issues or want to provide feedback, contact [Microsoft Graph support](https://developer.microsoft.com/en-us/graph/support).